Russia Enacts New Adoption Rules

 David, thanks so much for being with us.

-Mr. DAVID CRARY (Associated Press): I'm glad to be here, Michele.
+DAVID CRARY: I'm glad to be here, Michele.

 NORRIS: More than 50,000 Russian children have been adopted by U.S. parents since the Soviet Union collapsed in 1991.
 Why did it take 20 years to have this formal bilateral agreement?

 CRARY: For a while, Russia seemed to kind of put up with the system and their impatience and frustration and anger has been building up for several years.
 And this Tennessee case you mentioned was, as they put it, the last straw and they wanted to put new controls over it.